Everyone can contribute something back to the project — one doesn't have to be a programmer to make a difference!

 As someone who uses the software, your help in finding and filing bugs is thoroughly appreciated.

 Report oVirt bugs on the Red Hat bugzilla.
 If you don't have a Bugzilla account yet, find out how to get one.

 Translate, 翻译, לתרגם

 It's great to have the oVirt software itself in multiple languages, and even better to have its documentation available in everyone's native tongue too.
 Help improve oVirt by working on new translations and making each version the best it can be.

-Have a knack for writing?
-Request a wiki account (RequestAccount), log in (UserLogin), and help out! oVirt needs excellent, easy-to-read documentation for installation and usage, and it needs to be kept up-to-date with every release of oVirt.
+Have a knack for writing? oVirt needs excellent, easy-to-read documentation for installation and usage, and it needs to be kept up-to-date with every release of oVirt.
 Log in to our source repository and help out!

 Whether you push pixels or strive to put users first — if you're a designer, you too have a place in the project.
 At every step of the way, from initial ideas to iterations through out the development process, design is valuable to the oVirt project.